paraswap/paraswap-sdk/README.md

 **Lightweight**: 10KB Gzipped for the minimal variant

-## Installing ParaSwap SDK
+## Installing Velora SDK

 ```bash
 yarn add @paraswap/sdk
 ```

-## Using ParaSwap SDK
+## Using Velora SDK

-There are multiple ways to use ParaSwap SDK, ranging from a simple construct-and-use approach to a fully composable _bring what you need_ approach which allows for advanced tree-shaking and minimizes bundle size.
+There are multiple ways to use Velora SDK, ranging from a simple construct-and-use approach to a fully composable _bring what you need_ approach which allows for advanced tree-shaking and minimizes bundle size.

 You can see some examples in [/src/examples](src/examples) directory.